-Assemble stand (Fig. A)
+ASSEMBLE STAND (Fig. A)

-- 1. Unpack all parts and group by type and size (Fig. A).
-Refer to parts list for quantities. - Attach one long upper support (12) to top of leg (1) using one square neck bolt (2) and nut (8).
-NOTE: Snug bolts until stand is properly aligned (see step #9 before tightening). - 3.
+- Unpack all parts and group by type and size (see Fig. 1).
+Refer to the parts list for correct quantities. - 2.
+Attach one long upper support (4) to top of leg (1) using one square neck bolt (2) and nut (5). - NOTE: Do not tighten bolts until stand is properly aligned (see step #8 before tightening). - 3.
 Attach other end of long upper support to top of another leg using one square neck bolt and nut. - 4.
 Attach one long bottom support (3) to center of each leg using square neck bolts and nuts.
 This completes the front frame section. - 5.
-Assemble rear frame section in exactly the same way. - 6.
-Join front and rear frame assemblies using two short upper supports (9) and two short bottom supports (13), square neck bolts and nuts. - Insert large hex head bolt (4) into rubber foot (5) and insert into bottom of leg.
-Fasten with washer (6) and nut (7).
-Repeat for each leg. - 8.
-Attach one hook (14) to the left of the stand.
-Attach two hooks to the right of the stand for the rip fence storage. - 9.
-Place stand on level surface and adjust so all legs are contacting the floor and are at similar angles to the floor.
+Assemble rear frame section in exactly the same manner. - 6.
+Join front and rear frame assemblies using two short upper supports (11) and two short bottom supports (10), square neck bolts and nuts. - 7.
+Insert foot pad (6) into bottom of leg.
+Repeat for each leg. - Place stand on level surface and adjust so all legs are contacting the floor and are at similar angles to the floor.
 Tighten all bolts.